BaileyThorpTecht/recipe_website/README.md

-No more progress reports. commits have brief updates and todos a kept externally
+No more progress reports. commits have brief updates and todos are kept externally